Putting data at the heart of the Leave No One Behind agenda: areas for action

 Despite this progress however, reaching the target to end extreme poverty by 2030 was unlikely, with poverty still increasing in some countries, particularly those affected by conflict and fragility.
 Important data gaps on who remains in poverty persist, particularly in recognising the most marginalised groups in society and their intersecting characteristics.
 The Covid-19 pandemic has compounded these challenges, reminding us in a very stark way how fragile progress on poverty and inequality reduction can be and how much risk and uncertainty underpins the lives and livelihoods of people living in poverty.

 In the space of 18 months, over 4 million people around the world are estimated to have lost their lives.
 The global economy contracted by 3.3% in 2020, a reduction in trade and consumption, hitting many people’s businesses and incomes.
-Upcoming analysis from DI tells us that the pandemic increased the number of people living in extreme poverty by an estimated 50 million between 2019 and 2020, reversing the trend experienced for decades of global poverty reduction.
+Analysis from DI tells us that the pandemic increased the number of people living in extreme poverty by an estimated 50 million between 2019 and 2020, reversing the trend experienced for decades of global poverty reduction.
 Policies to reduce mixing and travel have shut down entire sectors, formal and informal, cutting off livelihoods for many, and leaving people isolated from family and friends for months on end.
 Children have faced a huge disruption to their schooling, affecting their academic attainment as well as their mental health and social lives.

 Development Initiatives (DI) works to encourage and support the use of data to operationalise the commitment to Leave No One Behind.
 However, recent events have thrown the role of data into sharp focus, and not always in a positive way.
 On the one hand we have the clear narrative for good − in this constantly changing context of a global pandemic, getting trustworthy, timely and disaggregated data can be vital for informing both short term response to crises, but also to build longer term resilience for people and communities to respond to shocks in the future and sustainably reduce poverty and inequality.
 But on the other hand, the crisis situations in Afghanistan and Myanmar have shown, with awful consequences, that disaggregated data in the wrong hands can exacerbate harm and that we need a greater focus on data governance, data protection and data rights.